 •Legislative, Executive, or Judicial Services

-•Join related student organizations and earn leadership roles.
-Get involved with student government and campus campaigns.
+•Join related campus organizations and seek leadership roles.

-•Maintain a strong grade point average as many government programs are very competitive.
+•Maintain a strong GPA as many government programs are competitive.

-•Develop a network of contacts through informational interviews and referrals.
+•Develop a network of contacts through referrals and informational interviews.

 •Special interest groups